• Skip to primary navigation

 ×

 Are you a fan of Panera Bread's soups?
 Don't do take out!
-Learn how to make this hearty, healthy turkey chili copycat recipe at home.
-It's the perfect comfort food for when you're craving Tex-Mex, it's got the right amount of heat and is filled with lot of textural goodies.
+Learn how to make this healthy copycat Panera turkey chili at home.
+It's the perfect game day food for a crowd.

 Love Panera's soups?
-You'll definitely want to try our copycat recipes for 10 vegetable soup and baked potato soup.
+You'll definitely want to try our copycat recipes for 10 vegetable soup and baked potato soup, or try all of our 11 Panera copycat soup recipes.

 person holding a large spoonful of Panera turkey chili